sycomix/Clover-Edition/README.md

 ### Windows 10 install

 1. Download this repo.
 Github has a green download button to the top right that looks like: `[⤓ Code]`.
-Click it then select "Download Zip", Unzip it to a folder.
+Click it, select "Download Zip", then unzip it to a folder.
 Or you can use the git command `git clone --depth=1 "https://github.com/cloveranon/Clover-Edition/"` if you have git installed.
 2. Go to your Clover Edition folder.
 3. Run `install.bat` and follow the on-screen instructions.